-We plan to pursue the DY feasibility test at IP2 in 3 stages.
-The first stage is to see the effect of 3 IR running on STAR and PHENIX, and to see whether we can calibrate the Hcal using ρ and K{short} reconstruction during run11.
-The second stage, in run12, is to see whether we can measure Drell-Yan signals using just the EMcal and Hcal without using charge-sign discrimination.
-The third stage, in run13, is to investigate the additional background suppression provided by tracking through a magnetic field to improve signal to background and to lower the M2 at which we can detect DY virtual photons.
+In run12, we intend to see whether we can measure Drell-Yan signals using just the EMcal and Hcal without using charge-sign discrimination.
+In run13, we will investigate the additional background suppression provided by tracking through a magnetic field to improve signal to background and to lower the M at which we can detect DY virtual photons.
 The details of our plan are available in a resource-loaded schedule whose output is shown in summary form below.